Amy Barbee Obituary - IA | Legacy Pro

 Dakota City

 Celebration of her life will be noon to 4 p.m.
-Sunday, Sept.
-27, at Riverside Park Shelter No. 5.
+Sunday at Riverside Park Shelter No. 5.
 All family and friends are welcome.
 We will be having a potluck, one of Amy's favorite things to do.
-The family is being assisted by Waterbury Funeral Service of Sergeant Bluff.
+Arrangements are under the direction of Waterbury Funeral Service of Sergeant Bluff.

+Amy, the daughter of Carol M. Lee, was born on Aug.
+14, 1978, in Council Bluffs, Iowa.
+Amy grew up in Sioux City, and attended public schools there to complete the 11th grade.

 Amy worked at many jobs, most recent, being at Divvy and Inception Outdoors, working side by side with Brandon.

 Amy was proud of her family and loved them so much.
-She was extremely excited when she became a grandma (Nana) with her first grandpa, Zander.
+She was extremely excited when she became a grandma "Nana" with her first grandbaby, Zander.
 Then came Axel, then Uriah and another on the way, which she was looking so forward to holding.

 She was a good mom to Brittany and Chelsy, who have many good memories of their mom.
 Amy loved playing with the grandbabies.
 She was a great person and had a big heart, always willing to help anyone in need.
 If you needed a ride, you could call Amy and she would be there.